thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/troubleshooting.md

     <div id="gettingHelp">
         <a href="https://gitter.im/thingsboard/chat">
             <h1>Community chat</h1>
-            <p>Our Gitter channel is the best way to contact our engineers and share your ideas with them.</p>
+            <p>The best way to contact our engineers and share your ideas with them is through our Gitter channel.</p>
         </a>
         <a href="https://groups.google.com/forum/#!forum/thingsboard">
             <h1>Q&A forum</h1>
-            <p>Our user forum is a great place to go for community support.</p>
+            <p>For community support, we recommend visiting our user forum.
+It's a great place to connect with other users and find solutions to common issues.</p>
         </a>
         <a href="http://stackoverflow.com/questions/tagged/thingsboard">
             <h1>Stack Overflow</h1>
-            <p>The ThingsBoard team will also monitor posts tagged thingsboard.
-If there aren’t any existing questions that help, please ask a new one!</p>
+            <p>The ThingsBoard team actively monitors posts that are tagged with "thingsboard" on the user forum.
+If you can't find an existing question that addresses your issue, feel free to ask a new one.
+Our team will be happy to assist you.</p>
         </a>
     </div>
 </section>

-If your problem isn't answered by any of the guides above, feel free to contact ThingsBoard team.
+If you are unable to find a solution to your problem from any of the guides provided above, please do not hesitate to contact the ThingsBoard team for further assistance.

 <a class="button" href="/docs/contact-us/">Contact us</a>